Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 All registered companies (mandatory)

-Turnover > ₹1 Cr (₹10 Cr for digital transactions)
+Turnover > ₹1 Cr (₹10 Cr if cash receipts and payments ≤ 5% of total)

 Conducted By

-Independent CA appointed at AGM
+Independent Professional appointed at AGM

-CA appointed by assessee
+Professional appointed by assessee

 Focus